Youssefaddel/Vacation-Tracking-System/README.md

 ## Constraints

 - Technological:
-  -The system must be built using the existing company technology stack: Java Spring Boot, Angular, and PostgreSQL.
+  - The system must be built using the existing company technology stack: Java Spring Boot, Angular, and PostgreSQL.
 - Time:
-  -The project must be completed within 6 months.
+  - The project must be completed within 6 months.
 - Resource:
-  -The system must be able to integrate with existing HR and email systems without additional staffing resources.
+  - The system must be able to integrate with existing HR and email systems without additional staffing resources.

 ## Actors